GAME-CLI-SRV-DEV/FastCrystals-Sangsang/README.md

   * FastCrystals makes various code readability improvements by utilizing much less nesting, more early returns, and adhering to the [Google Java Format](https://github.com/google/google-java-format)

 * Some fixes, for example FasterCrystals doesn't work with bedrock, only obsidian

+# Remember Kids, Don't be like "Villagers654" aka Tank Tops Paul.
+his server, "endzone.me" is on a brink of getting invaded.